JasonKEllis/BCITree/README.md

 #### Lidar Classificaton Issues
 Despite our extensive analysis and cleaning of lidar data, given the scale and shear amount of points, there are likely some points that were misclassified.
 However, the city of Vancouver completed some classification of their own for the lidar data set and were quite adequate to start for our analysis.

-#### Finding the number of trees visible for each building
-This is nearly impossible to do with much accuracy as you would need an extremely detailed LiDAR dataset, window locations, and huge amounts of processing time.
-We have chosen a simple and easily repeatable process to get a rough estimate.
-We have also made a very conservative estimate and the actual tree visibility is likely higher - Vancouver is doing really well in this regard.
-Our process involves buffering every residential building by 30m and choosing no dissolve so we have an individual polygon buffer for each building.
-Then we count the number of trees in each buffer polygon and join this count back to the buildings layer.
-Finally we multiply the count by a factor that represents the percentage of trees that will be visible.
-In this case, a conservative estimate of 0.25 was used.
-This method could be combined with more detailed viewshed analyses in small areas or a field analysis to derive more accurate parameters.

 ## Explanation of Index